Battle of Mullaitivu (1997): Battle

 On the 22 March 1997, the flagship of the navy SLNS Parakramabahu a Type 037 corvette sailed into the Trincomalee harbour from Galle.
 SLNS Parakramabahu was under the command of Commander Nawan Tennekoon and was leading a flotilla that was now forming east of the Trincomalee harbour under the overall command of the Eastern Naval Command Headquarters.
 SLNS Parakramabahu was joined by the Type 062 fast gun boats, SLNS Jagatha, commanded by Lt.
 Commander C.H.
 Liyanage and SLNS Ranadheera, commanded by Lt.
 Commander S. Rozairo having sailed out of the inner harbour, along with the Dvora fast attack craft P 460, P 452, P 441 and P 422.
 Their mission was to sail north and await instructions from Commander, Northern Naval Area (Comnorth), Rear Admiral Daya Sandagiri.
 The flotilla set sail at 6 PM on an easterly course to reach the high seas and then changed direction to sail north cruising 20 nautical miles from shore.

 Around 1:30 AM on 23 March, larger units of the flotilla were off the coast of Mullaitivu, when SLNS Jagatha radioed that it has spotted two groups of boats of four to five heading in their direction.
 The four Dvoras were some distance behind.
-The LTTE boats included radar equipped water jets it has captured from the navy, large boats the navy personal called "the bus" and smaller suicide crafts crewed by two to three suicide cadre.
+The LTTE boats included radar equipped water jets it has captured from the navy, large boats the navy personnel called "the bus" and smaller suicide crafts crewed by two to three suicide cadre.
 SLNS Parakramabahu engaged the attacking group with its two 37 mm guns and the two 14.5 mm guns and destroyed a suicide craft.
 One of its gun crew, Able Seaman G.A.K.
 Dimbulatenna was killed.